 - Concentrations - No form must be filled out, you just need to make sure that your concentration is declared in OSCAR.
 Currently concentrations will not show up on your diploma or on your transcript.
-We are hoping that they will show up on your transcript in the future.

 Step 5.
 Review Your DegreeWorks Audit

 - All students must review their DegreeWorks audit.
 DegreeWorks is the system that is used to verify you are eligible to graduate.
 It is completely your responsibility to verify your DegreeWorks audit is correct and all of the requirements are met.